Here are all the winners from the 2024 Grammys – rolling list

 Rhiannon Giddens – ‘You’re the One’

-Jason Isbell and the 400 Unit – ‘Weathervanes’
+Jason Isbell and the 400 Unit – ‘Weathervanes’ – winner

 Allison Russell – ‘The Returner’